 - Social isolation

-Dilaudid withdrawal syndrome is a red flag when it comes to deciding whether you or someone you love is physically addicted to the drug.
+Dilaudid withdrawal symptoms may be the signal that you or someone you love is physically addicted to the drug.
 Symptoms can set in quickly and be quite intense.

 Withdrawal symptoms may include: